nuuuwan/news_long_lk/data/articles/ranasinghe-premadasa-sri.ddeb5362/README.md

 - The author describes Premadasa as demonstrating his capacity for hard work and his administrative skills after his appointment as Local Government Minister.
 - Premadasa's drastic moves to revitalise the UNP party were dismissed by Dudley Senanayake and other senior leaders, leading Premadasa to form an independent people's organisation called 'Puravesi Peramuna' or 'Citizens Front'.

-## Follow-up Questions 🤖

-1. How has the caste system influenced the election and re-election of Prime Minister Narendra Modi in India?
-2. What role did the caste system play in R. Premadasa's ascension in Sri Lankan politics?
-3. Can you explain more about the caste system in Sri Lanka compared to India?
-4. How has the political climate changed in Sri Lanka since the time of R. Premadasa?
-5. How did A.E.
-Goonesinha's influence shape R. Premadasa's political career?
-6. How did caste hierarchy shape the political landscape during the 1960s in Sri Lanka?
-7. What are the traditional occupations of the Govigama and Vellala castes?
-8. Premadasa was born and bred in Colombo, how was he received in the Ruwanwella electorate?
-9. How has the cultural concept of caste evolved in modern Indian and Sri Lankan society?
-10. Could you elaborate on how Premadasa's tenure as Minister of Local Government was perceived?
-11. Can you explain more about R. Premadasa's plans for restructuring the UNP during his time in politics?

 ## Full Text

 [https://dbsjeyaraj.com/dbsj/?p=84279](https://dbsjeyaraj.com/dbsj/?p=84279)